CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Actually-You-Cannot-Split-The-Story.md

 C. For the top 10 of restaurants, complete a detailed review
 ```

+Once our spike is done, B and C can be done in parallel.
+If there are only 15 restaurants in town, maybe we want to review
+all of them?
+While if there's 3000, maybe we only both to review the top 5?

 # Conclusion

 By changing how we think about the problem, and how we ship the solution, we have added value to the process.
 We have rethought